somasis/www.somas.is/index.md

 Here's everything I've done:

 [Organizing your Nix configuration without flakes]: note-organizing-nix-configuration-without-flakes.html
+[Understanding beets, the music organizer]: note-understanding-beets.html

-- In 2025, I wrote a blog post: [Organizing your Nix configuration without flakes].
+- In 2025, I've started trying to write blog posts again.
+  I've written two so far: [Organizing your Nix configuration without flakes], and [Understanding beets, the music organizer].
 - In 2024,
   I finally, finally, finally, graduated from Appalachian State University with a B.A. in Philosophy, minoring in Gender, Women, and Sexuality Studies.